RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 # Prompt 1
- - Notice column headers are default, starting left to right with "Incident ID", "Display Name", "Severity" ...
+ Notice column headers are default, starting left to right with "Incident ID", "Display Name", "Severity" ...
  ```
 List the last 3 incidents from Defender.
 ```

 # Prompt 2
+Use the following AskGPT prompt to instruct the model to reformat subseqent prompt output.
 ```
 /AskGPT No action is needed at this time, simply review the following instructions and respond with 'Ready!'.
 Instructions: All additional responses will be formatted to conform to the following markdown example.
 ## Markdown example